msquiroga89/site/content/authors/admin/_index.md

 I'm a psycholinguist by the University of Buenos Aires (Argentina).
 I'm currently a PhD student with a grant of the National Council of Scientific and Technological Research (CONICET), and a professor in the National University of Hurlingham (UNaHur).
 I'm writing my master's thesis about Cognitive Psychology and Learning (FLACSO) and in 2020 I've started my PhD in Education (UBA).

-My goal is to deepen my knowledge of statistics and data science with R/Rstudio.
+My goal is to deepen my knowledge of statistics and data science with R/Rstudio, with a particular focus on data science for education and for social justice.